Staying home is an important way to keep us and our communities safe and healthy during COVID-19.

 For some kids, however, home isn’t always a safe place.

 Families are dealing with isolation and extra stress right now, and we know these factors can increase the risk of violence and abuse.
-At the same time, kids are having less contact with teachers and other supportive adults who might usually notice if something is wrong.
+At the same time, kids may be having less contact with extended family members, coaches, teachers, or other supportive adults who might usually notice if something is wrong.

 Social connection can help reduce the risks of child abuse.
 We can all work together to make sure kids, families, and our communities stay safe and healthy during this unprecedented time.